May 2026

 Format: DOWNLOADABLE PDF

-This conference will consider next steps for the role of universities in contributing to local economic growth and productivity, and the development of place-based skills systems in the UK.
+This conference considered next steps for the role of universities in contributing to local economic growth and productivity, and the development of place-based skills systems in the UK.

-The planned agenda will examine implications of the collaboration and specialisation agenda set out in the Post-16 Education and Skills White Paper alongside measures announced in the 2025 Autumn Budget - such as the commitment by government of £9bn in funding for the Industrial Strategy priority sectors, and the launch of the AI Strategy for UK Research and Innovation alongside £1.6bn of targeted funding for the AI sector.
+As well as the white paper, implications of wider policy were considered, including commitments in the 2025 Autumn Budget of £9bn in funding for the Industrial Strategy priority sectors and £500m for the Mayoral Revolving Growth Fund, as well as launch of the AI Strategy for UK Research and Innovation with £1.6bn of targeted funding for AI research, infrastructure, and skills development.

-Areas for discussion include the way forward for the higher education sector in working with partners to deliver high-quality education and training aligned with national and regional industrial priorities, fostering innovation, and supporting the economic resilience of both the localities of universities and institutions themselves.
+The agenda also looked at the way forward for the higher education sector in working with partners to deliver high-quality education and training aligned with national and regional industrial priorities, fostering innovation, and supporting the economic resilience of both the local areas in which universities operate and the institutions themselves, including attracting investment, retaining talent, and enhancing regional productivity.

-It will bring stakeholders and policymakers together to discuss key steps and practical considerations for implementing the White Paper’s proposals on local skills planning, including the integration of Local Skills Improvement Plans into higher education strategies, and alignment of provision with local workforce needs and priority sectors.
-Delegates will assess strategies and emerging practice for building effective partnerships between universities, further education providers, local authorities and employers - including small and medium-sized enterprises - to address skills gaps.
+Sessions discussed key steps and practical considerations for implementing the white paper’s proposals on local skills planning, including the integration of Local Skills Improvement Plans into higher education planning and alignment of provision with local workforce needs and priority sectors.
+Delegates assessed emerging practice for building effective partnerships between universities, further education providers, combined and local authorities and employers - including small and medium-sized enterprises - to address skills gaps and strengthen pathways into skilled employment.

-Further discussion is expected on engagement with initiatives such as the Youth Guarantee and Growth and Skills Levy, and how curricula, work-based learning, and careers support can be structured to retain flexibility needed to respond to changing labour market conditions.
+Further discussion looked at engagement with initiatives such as the Youth Guarantee and the Growth and Skills Levy, and how curricula, work-based learning, and careers support can be structured to retain the flexibility needed to respond to changing labour market conditions and regional economic priorities.
+Attendees discussed the role of universities in supporting devolved skills systems, regional workforce alignment, and practical routes through which SMEs and local employers can access graduate talent and specialist expertise.

-Further discussion will look at the development of higher education institutions as local anchors for research, innovation and knowledge exchange - including through spin-outs, start-ups and research commercialisation - and frameworks for the use of support mechanisms such as the Higher Education Innovation Fund, Local Innovation Partnerships Fund and Strategic Priorities Grants that balance regional development objectives with institutional autonomy, local responsiveness and financial sustainability.
+Further discussion looked at the development of higher education institutions as local anchors for research, innovation and knowledge exchange - including through spin-outs, start-ups and research commercialisation - and frameworks for support mechanisms such as the Higher Education Innovation Fund, Local Innovation Partnerships Fund and Strategic Priorities Grants.
+Attendees considered how these mechanisms can best be used so as to balance regional development objectives with institutional autonomy, local responsiveness and financial sustainability, while supporting place-based innovation, cluster development and alignment with Industrial Strategy priorities.

 Widening access